A3sal0n/FalconGate/README.md

 $ cd FalconGate/
 $ sudo python install.py
 ```
-Now you can go for a walk, a coffee or any other beverage of your like because the installation takes some time.
+Now you can go for a walk and prepare a coffee or any other beverage of your choice because the installation takes some time.
 The script will print the progress to the console.

 The script should finish without issues if you're using the supported platforms.
-If you're attempting to install FalconGate experimentally to a new hardware platform/OS and you get some errors during the installation you could try to correct the issues manually following the steps listed in the installation script.
+If you're attempting to install FalconGate experimentally to a new hardware platform/OS and you get some errors during the installation you could try to correct the issues manually and continue to execute the steps listed in the installation script.

 - Login to your router and disable it's DHCP server function